Application layer: OSI model

 In the OSI model, the definition of the application layer is narrower in scope.
 The OSI model defines the application layer as only the interface responsible for communicating with host-based and user-facing applications.
 OSI then explicitly distinguishes the functionality of two additional layers, the session layer and presentation layer, as separate levels below the application layer and above the transport layer.
 OSI specifies a strict modular separation of functionality at these layers and provides protocol implementations for each.
 In contrast, the Internet Protocol Suite compiles these functions into a single layer.

 Sublayers

 Originally, the OSI model consisted of two kinds of application layer services with their related protocols.
 These two sublayers are the common application service element (CASE) and specific application service element (SASE).
 Generally, an application layer protocol is realized by using the functionality of several application service elements.
 Some application service elements invoke different procedures based on the version of the session service available.

 CASE

-The common application service element sublayer provides services for the application layer and request services from the session layer.
+The common application service element sublayer provides services for the application layer and requests services from the session layer.

 It provides support for common application services, such as: